ankit-rathi/AR-Talks/CPC/0_Pointers.md

 - When has your knowledge helped your colleague or a customer make a better decision?
 - When has showing genuine care for customer or colleague really helped your relationship with them?

-I have added pointers with each CPC skill so that I can remember which story I need to cover when these questions are asked.
-Could you please store and lock them for my future references?